RijadSK/almost-vio/README.md

 ## Requirements :warning:

-Make sure to install all the requirements present in requirements.txt in your python enviroment.
+Make sure to install all the requirements in your python enviroment.

 ## Reference